Kraakan/TechLabs-Printmonitor/README.md

 ## Structure ##
 The latest image is saved in `/images/last.png`
-The template file for the front-end is inside `templates/index.html`
+The template file for the front-end is inside `templates/index.html` Donloaded images are saved in `/static/content/images` Donloaded printer jobs are saved in `/static/content/stl_files` Print jobs must be sliced and printed manually.

 ## Endpoints ##
 The flask server hosts the following enpoints: